-5.1.2.2.
+5.1.2.3.
 Developing Program Contents stage

-The department curriculum committee in the department is responsible for developing the new program.
+The department curriculum committee is responsible for developing the new program.
 All faculty members in the department must participate in developing the program.
-During developing the curriculum, the department curriculum committee must continuously consult both the college curriculum committee and the college quality and accreditation committee.
+During developing the curriculum, the department curriculum committee must continuously consult both the college curriculum committee and the college development and quality assurance committee.